 \subsection{Unsupervised Learning: Principal Component Analysis}

 Previous studies have demonstrated the clustering of compounds in the \( T_c \) vs. \(\overline{N_v} \) space \cite{Villars1988, Rabe1992}.
 This clustering arises because certain classes of materials exhibit superconducting critical temperatures within specific ranges and tend to share common crystal structures.
 As a result, clustering in this space is a natural consequence rather than an insightful distinction.
 In our analysis, we extend this idea by projecting superconducting materials into two principal components using Principal Component Analysis (PCA).
+Two of the three QSD-based descriptors, weighted average of valence electron number and weighted average of orbital radius difference are the 9th and 10th most important features influencing the PC-1 component.
 We observe distinct clustering patterns, with compounds grouping according to their structural and chemical similarities.
 Notably, cuprates, elemental superconductors, and carbon-based compounds exhibit clear clustering.
 Other classes also cluster, though with some degree of overlap between different groups, making their boundary diffused.
 Clustering of these compounds in PCA space can be seen as in Fig.~\ref{fig:PCA}. \onecolumngrid

 \twocolumngrid